Ethnocracy: Israel

+In 2018, Israel passed the Nation-State Bill which declared that "The right to exercise national self-determination in the State of Israel is unique to the Jewish people."
+The law also changed the status of Arabic, from an official language to a language with a special status, with Hebrew remaining the sole official language of Israel.

 Malaysia

 Malaysia has been labeled as a pro-Bumiputera/Malay ethnocracy by various academics due to the Article 153 of the Constitution of Malaysia, as well as the Ketuanan Melayu (Malay supremacy) ideology, which gives them more economic, political and social rights over the Malaysian minorities such as the Malaysian Chinese and Malaysian Indians, who are treated as de facto second-class citizens.

-Opposition groups, government critics and human rights observers has even labeled the Malaysian situation as being highly similar to apartheid policies.